asyncapi/asyncapi-react/README.md

 ### Custom logo

 The AsyncAPI component supports the option to use a custom logo.
-By using the `x-logo` custom extension in the InfoObject, a logo will be shown in the top left corner.
+By using the `x-logo` custom extension in the [InfoObject](https://github.com/asyncapi/spec/blob/master/spec/asyncapi.md#infoObject), a logo will be shown in the top left corner.

+> **NOTE**: The logo will only appear if the [sidebar option](./docs/configuration/config-modification.md#definition) is enabled.

 ```yaml
 asyncapi: 2.2.0